TransformerLensOrg/CircuitsVis/README.md

 ## Set Up

-In order to use this library, you need to write several functions specific to your own research setup in `config.py`.
+Many features in this library (such as publishing visualiations to GCS/S3/AZ buckets), require you to write several functions specific to your own research setup in `config.py`.

 ## Basic use